Meryl Streep: Activism and advocacy

-Politically, Streep has described herself as part of the American Left.
+Politically, Streep has described herself as part of "the left".
 She gave a speech at the 2016 Democratic National Convention in support of presidential nominee Hillary Clinton.
-In January 2017, Streep was honored with the Cecil B. DeMille Award for Lifetime Achievement at the 74th Golden Globe Awards, during which she delivered a predominantly political speech that implicitly criticized President-elect Donald Trump.
-She argued that Trump had a very strong platform and used it inappropriately to mock a disabled reporter, Serge F. Kovaleski, whom, in her words, Trump "outranked in privilege, power, and the capacity to fight back".
-Trump responded by calling Streep "one of the most over-rated actresses in Hollywood", and "a Hillary flunky who lost big".
+In January 2017, during her acceptance speech on receiving the Cecil B. DeMille Award for Lifetime Achievement at the 74th Golden Globe Awards, she criticized the conduct of then-President-elect Donald Trump, referring to him as "the person asking to sit in the most respected seat in our country."
+She specifically condemned his public mocking of disabled reporter Serge F. Kovaleski as an abuse of "privilege, power, and the capacity to fight back."
+Streep argued that such an "instinct to humiliate" from a powerful figure "filters down into everybody's life" and "gives permission for other people to do the same thing."
+The speech drew widespread media attention and became a focal point of national political discourse.